patgrasso/nyota/README.md

 ## Concepts
-To gain a better understanding of NLP and the magic that makes nyota work, take a look at [NLTK](http://www.nltk.org) and perhaps give *Natural Language Processing with Python* a read.
-They are great resources for understanding the natural language concepts that nyota implements.
+To gain a better understanding of NLP and the magic that makes Nyota work, take a look at [NLTK](http://www.nltk.org) and perhaps give *Natural Language Processing with Python* a read.
+They are great resources for understanding the natural language concepts that Nyota implements.

 ## License